 Maybe you have debts you’d like to be rid of.
 Maybe you’re tired of living paycheck to paycheck, or just want to know where all your money is going.
 Trying to meet a financial goal without first knowing where your money goes is like trying to fill a bucket with a hole in it.
 The solution is to pay attention to every dollar you spend.
 Tracking your spending is simple.
 The hardest part is to remember to do it.
 (And there are ways to help with that, too.)

-Three simple steps will give you all the info you need:
+Consider these three simple steps to help give you all the info you need:

-Below, well show you a few ways to use all this info you’re gathering.
+Below, can show you a few ways to use all this info you’re gathering.

-Whats your style?
-Tracking your spending will go a lot smoother if you make it fit with your normal daily routines.
+What’s your style?
+Tracking your spending may go a lot smoother if you make it fit with your normal daily routines.
 Do you usually use cash or credit cards?
 Do you keep handwritten lists?
 Are you on the computer all day?
 Here are some of the most popular tools for tracking spending: